9 Health Issues Millennials (and Their Parents) Need to Stop Ignoring

 Vaping isn’t consequence-free

 E-cigarettes may be a way to quit cigarettes, but they’ve taken on a life of their own among young people who don’t actually smoke.
 (Read about eight silent ways e-cigarettes harm your body.)
 “Cigarette use among millennials is down compared to prior generations, but vaping is on the rise—both contain nicotine which is highly addictive,” Dr. Beyda says.
-According to research by the CDC, more than 20 percent of young adults have tried an e-cigarette, with use declining as age increases.
-This age group is also most likely to have tried vaping without ever having smoked.
+According to research by the CDC, more than one in four high school students have tried an e-cigarette.
+Millennials are most likely to have tried vaping without ever having smoked.
 “While the long-term effects of vaping have yet to be seen, there are an increasing number of studies showing the chemicals used for vaping are harmful to your health,” Dr. Beyda says.

 An unhealthy drive to be healthy?